Viscount of Ovar: Chalet Ficalho

 The Chalet Ficalho, originally named Chalet Costa e Silva, is a historic summer residence in Cascais, built (or completed) in 1898 for the Viscount of Ovar and his wife, Maria Josefa de Mello, later known as the Countess of Ficalho.

 Designed by architect Manuel Ferreira dos Santos, it reflects the Swiss architectural style popular in aristocratic summer homes of late 19th-century Portugal.

 Located along what became known as the summer route for the Portuguese royal court, the chalet was commissioned to provide a retreat for the Viscount's daughter, Helena Mello da Costa, who suffered from respiratory problems; contemporary accounts cited sea air as a medical recommendation at the time.

 Throughout the 20th century, the chalet experienced periods of abandonment (notably after the 1908 regicide and the exile of the family), before being rehabilitated and reimagined as a boutique guesthouse while retaining much of its original character and design ethos.

 In 2023, this restoration earned the Maria Tereza and Vasco Vilalva Prize from the Calouste Gulbenkian Foundation, awarded for the conservation and reuse of heritage buildings.

 Later holders

 After the creation of the title in 1849, it continued within the Do Nascimento Costa e Silva family.

-A 2015 biography of the first viscount records Daniel Cruse do Nascimento Costa as the 9th Viscount of Ovar.
+A 2015 biography of the first viscount records Daniel do Nascimento Costa as the 9th Viscount of Ovar.

 Noble titles in Portugal lost official recognition with the establishment of the republic in 1910, but genealogical and biographical works continue to make reference to them.